Denfeld (Duluth)

 Duluth Denfeld High School serves most of West Duluth; six neighborhoods farther to the west; and both Lincoln Park and Piedmont Heights to the east; and is an architectural icon of the neighborhood.

+The first two victims of the 2024 Duluth, Minnesota shootings, a familicide with four fatalities excluding the suspect's death, were found dead in a Denfeld house.